Skip to main content

 Voice has a stable identifier: the caller’s phone number (from CNAM / SIP From / Twilio webhook).

-• user_id = <caller phone> (E.164; hash if your privacy posture requires)
+• user_id = a stable UUID derived from the caller phone (E.164; hash first if your privacy posture requires)

 2. The Pipecat pipeline